jonnonz1/nz-statute-book/acts/public/1982/official-information-act-1982.md

     (iv) every statutory officer to whom that recommendation is applicable.
 (4) As soon as practicable after an Order in Council is made under this section, the Minister who recommended the making of that Order in Council shall give a copy of that Order in Council to the Ombudsman who made the recommendation.
 (5) Nothing in this section—
-  (a) limits section 8 of the Judicature Amendment Act 1972; or (b) prevents effect being given to any interim order made under section 8 of the Judicature Amendment Act 1972 or to any declaration contained in any such interim order.
+  (a) limits section 15 of the Judicial Review Procedure Act 2016; or (b) prevents effect being given to any interim order made under section 15 of the Judicial Review Procedure Act 2016 or to any declaration contained in any such interim order.

 ### 32A Requirements in relation to Order in Council
 (1) Every Order in Council made under section 32 shall be published in the Gazette and laid before the House of Representatives as soon as practicable after it is made.